-Inle Viewpoint, Inle Lake
+Inle Princess Resort, Inle Lake

-Aureum Palace, Bagan
+Aureum Palace Hotel, Bagan

-Perched on the banks of the Ayeyarwady River and overlooking 800 years of history, the Aureum Palace was originally built as a traditional Burmese temple and now offers luxurious accomodations for all guests.
+Perched on the banks of the Ayeyarwady River and overlooking 800 years of history, the Aureum Palace was originally built as a traditional Burmese temple and now offers luxurious accommodations for all guests.
 The hotel is complete with an extensive spa facility, a fully-equipped fitness centre, a nightclub and a huge swimming pool affording a stunning view of Bagan’s pagoda landscape.
 View hotel website »

-We rate this trip as Easygoing.
 The terrain is generally flat throughout our daily walks of 8-11 km (5-7 mi.), although you should expect a few hills and some dirt roads in the countryside.
 Much of the walking is through small villages and towns.
 To avoid midday heat, the days tend to start early.